sst/guide/_chapters/upload-a-file-to-s3.md

 3. Upload the file to S3 and set it's permissions to `public-read` to ensure that we can download it later.

-4. And return the public URL.
+4. And return a Promise object.

 ### Upload Before Creating a Note